The following is a message from John P. DuLong:

 The Friends of the Detroit Public Library are comming up with an arrangement that if you join them for $150 a year you not only became a member of the Friends, but also get to check out books and use the special collections.
 If you do join up, then remember to tell them that you want to also be a Friend of the Burton Historical Collection so hopefully your money will go to that collection.

 Folks, I think it is time to get active again.
 Please share your thoughts on this issue here on our list.
 Many DPL staff and administrators read this list.

 Let them know how you feel about this fee.

 Also, please write a letter to the editor at the Detroit News and the Detroit Free Press.
 Let them know that this stinks.

 Lastly, I think it is time to consider protest actions.
 What can we do as a community of researchers to publically protest this decision?

 Frankly, I think this decision shows the poverty of leadership by the Detroit Library Commission and the library administration.
 They should be thinking of ways to pull people into the library to encourage their support, not ways to alienate their patrons.
 These people have to go!

 One last point.
 Please be kind to the people in the ranks.
 The librarians and staff did not make this decision.
-The Friends of the Burton Historical Collection Trustees and the National Automotive Historical Collection Trustees were not consulted for their advice on this policy.
-I understand that guidelines are not too clear for this decision, and I doubt they will be by 1 August 2004.
+The Friends of the Burton Historical Collection Trustees and the National Automotive Historical Collection Trustees were not consulted for their advice on this police.
+I understand that guidelines are not too clear for this decision and I doubt they will be by 1 August 2004.
 Please be patient with the staff.
 Direct your anger to the idiots in the front office and on the library commission.